-- 8.5.1 Through their training and experience, members of staff and volunteers are expected to promote an anti-bullying culture by: - (a) celebrating achievement; - (b) anticipating problems and providing support; - adopting a proactive interactive approach to bullying by gathering intelligence about issues between pupils which might provoke conflict and developing strategies to prevent bullying occurring in the first place; - (d) disciplining perpetrators fairly, consistently and reasonably, taking into account any special educational needs or disabilities of the pupil, taking into account the motivations and any underlying safety concerns of the perpetrator and providing support as appropriate; - (e) making opportunities to listen to pupils;

-- (f) acting as advocates of pupils. - 8.5.2 Members of staff and volunteers are vigilant at all times but particularly: - (a) at the start and end of the school day when pupils arrive and leave the site; - (b) before lessons; - (c) in the queue for the dining hall and in the dining hall itself; - (d) in School corridors; - (e) on School transport / School trips - 8.5.3 Bullying is regularly discussed in weekly morning briefings.
-The result of these meetings is to feedback information about friendship patterns, particular incidents, any pupil who seems to be isolated, any growing "power base" and any known conflict between pupils so that strategies can be developed to prevent bullying incidents.
+- 8.5.1 Through their training and experience, members of staff and volunteers are expected to promote an anti-bullying culture by: - (a) celebrating achievement. - (b) anticipating problems and providing support. - (c) adopting a proactive interactive approach to bullying by gathering intelligence about issues between pupils which might provoke conflict and developing strategies to prevent bullying occurring in the first place. - (d) disciplining perpetrators fairly, consistently, and, considering any special educational needs or disabilities of the pupil, taking into account the motivations and any underlying safety concerns of the perpetrator and providing support as appropriate. - (e) making opportunities to listen to pupils. - (f) acting as advocates of pupils. - 8.5.2 Members of staff and volunteers are always vigilant but particularly: - (a) at the start and end of the school day when pupils arrive and leave the site. - (b) before lessons. - (c) in the queue for the dining hall and in the dining hall itself. - (d) in School corridors. - (e) on School transport / School trips - 8.5.3 Bullying is regularly discussed in weekly morning briefings.
+The result of these meetings is to feedback information about friendship patterns, particular incidents, any pupil who is isolated, any growing "power base" and any known conflict between pupils so that strategies can be developed to prevent bullying incidents.